Open. Authentic. Creative.

 Dr Doug Rocks-Macqueen

-Doug is both a videographer and archaeologist, with a PhD from the University of Edinburgh.
-This dual experience gives him a unique skillset for heritage based documentaries, as he is experienced on both sides of the camera.
+Doug is a filmmaker, producer and an archaeologist, with a PhD from the University of Edinburgh.
+This dual experience gives him a unique skillset for heritage-based documentaries, as he is experienced on both sides of the camera.
 His archaeological work also ensures that we are especially conscious of the need for accuracy in what we say and present about the past.

 Moreover, one of his areas of archaeological expertise is public/community archaeology, having worked for Archaeology Scotland to help communities discover and share their heritage.
 He has worked in over 20 countries as an archaeologists and videographer, from Scotland to Belize to Japan.

-He has 20 years of archaeological experience and 15 years of videography under his belt.
+He has 20 years of archaeological experience and 15 years of filmmaking under his belt.

 James White

-James is a videographer and a former community support worker.
-After graduating with an honours degree in psychology, he began his career working for GAMH and SAMH, helping vulnerable individuals to integrate into communities.
-It’s here he developed a passion for the connection communities share with their heritage, which led him to pursue the exciting world of videography.
+James is a filmmaker, editor and a former community support worker.
+After graduating with an honours degree in psychology, he began his career working for GAMH and SAMH, helping vulnerable individuals integrate into communities.
+Here, he developed a passion for the connection communities share with their heritage, which led him to pursue the exciting world of videography.
 He studied under Doug, received a Diploma in Creative Media and completed a filmmaking course at the Royal Conservatoire.

-For nearly 5 years, he has collaborated with Doug, starting as a trainee with Archaeology Scotland and later becoming a fully trained videographer at Open Past.
+Since 2019, he has worked with Doug, starting as a trainee with Archaeology Scotland before advancing to a fully trained filmmaker and later becoming the Creative Director at Open Past.
 James has worked in several locations, from Scotland to Berlin, gaining hands-on experience in camera work, editing, lighting, audio, and community engagement.

 What we do